 Race has been one of the primary social identity characterizations throughout history and has led to serious discrimination, and even genocide, based on racial prejudice (aka racism).

-Gender refers to a person’s identification as male or female.
-Gender attributes (masculine and feminine) are also socially constructed and often ascribed to people based upon their sex at birth.
+Gender refers to a person’s identification as male, female, trans, two-spirit (Native American), and so on.
+Gender attributes (masculine and feminine) are socially constructed and often ascribed to people based upon their sex at birth.

 In recent decades, the characterization of gender has been hotly disputed with many cultural theorists seeing it as a cultural rather than physical characteristic.
 This began with the acknowledgment of the separation of the biological concept of sex-at-birth from stereotypes of gender.